bonitasoft/bonita-doc/md/project-documentation-generation.md

 * A `templates` folder
 	* `src` folder: the template source files
 	* `groovydoc` folder: the groovy documentation for the Project data model and the template tools.
-	* `README.adoc` file: The instructions to help you customize the templates.
+	* `README.adoc` file: the instructions to help you customize the templates.

 ## Exporting the documentation